VladislavYurgel/memory-pages/SUPPORT.md

-# 📞 Support — Memory Twist: Flip & Match
+# 📞 Support — Neuro Twist: Flip & Match

 Need help or facing an issue in the game?
 We're here to help on **both iOS and Android**.